RaviTambade/Angular/Directives.md

 Angular Directives are used to design reusable components and can be used across angular applications.
 The various different directives can be used in a DOM as per the requirement.
 Directives don’t have a View or a template associated with it instead they capture events and perform required action.
 Another limitation with Angular Directives is that you cannot use pipes with an angular directive.

-### Custom Structural Directive -
+### Custom Structural Directive
-The MyIf Directive is used to add or remove elements from DOM based on expression that must return boolean.
+The `MyIf` Directive is used to add or remove elements from DOM based on expression that must return boolean.
 ```typescript
 import { Directive, Input, TemplateRef, ViewContainerRef } from '@angular/core';